 There are many methods utilized when setting a market rate for a rental unit.
 Some landlord’s science might boil down to licking their finger and sticking it up into the wind while others may choose a complex model with statistical analysis.
 Of course it doesn’t really matter how you get there as long as you arrive.
 It’s important to understand the market trends when determining your rent amount.
 One thing to consider is how long you can wait to find a tenant willing to pay what you’re asking.
 In a strong market, renters line up at the doors and you have a pretty good chance of renting the unit in a short amount of time.
 In a soft market you can throw all the rules out the window.
 Market value fluctuates so often that it might be wise to set your rent aggressively.
 You should weigh the loss for a twelve-month period.
 For example, if you have been receiving $1500.00 a month in rent and the unit is vacant for 3 months because you want to rent at that amount, you are losing a total of $4500.00 in rent along with any expenses accrued through out the three month period.
 Over a 1-year period you stand to loose $600.00 if you reduce the rent to $1,450.00.

-Along with our market analysis, we think the newspaper offers the strongest pulse on market value.
+Along with our market analysis, we think the internet offers the strongest pulse on market value.
 We like to start at the high end of the spectrum, but we encourage flexibility from our owners as to the lowering of the rent amount.
 If you want your property to rent quickly, price it at the bottom of the rent range and you will at least get response to your ad.
 Rarely is a property rented without a potential tenant viewing the home first.
 If they look at the rental property, you have accomplished half of the battle.

 Landlord and Tenant Laws